Edwardian era: Fashion

 The upper classes embraced leisure sports, which resulted in rapid developments in fashion, as more mobile and flexible clothing styles were needed.
 During the Edwardian era, women wore a very tight corset, or bodice, and dressed in long skirts.
 The Edwardian era was the last time women wore corsets in everyday life.
 According to Arthur Marwick, the most striking change of all the developments that occurred during the Great War was the modification in women's dress, "for, however far politicians were to put the clocks back in other steeples in the years after the war, no one ever put the lost inches back on the hems of women's skirts".

 Fabrics were usually sweet pea shades in chiffon, mousse line de sore, tulle with feather boas and lace.
 'High and boned collars for the day; plunging off shoulder décolleté for the evening'.
 The tea gown's cut was relatively loose compared to the more formal evening gown, and was worn without a corset.
 The silhouette was flowing, and was usually decorated with lace or with the cheaper Irish crochet.

 Long kid gloves, trimmed hats, and parasols were often used as accessories.
-Parasols are different than umbrellas; they are used for protection from the sun, rather from the rain, though they were often used as ornamentation rather than for function.
+Parasols are different from umbrellas; they are used for protection from the sun, rather from the rain, though they were often used as ornamentation rather than for function.
 By the end of the Edwardian era, the hat grew bigger in size, a trend that would continue in the 1910s.

 The Edwardians developed new styles in clothing design.
-The Edwardian Era saw a decrease in the trend for voluminous, heavy skirts.
+The Edwardian Era saw a decrease in the trend for voluminous, heavy skirts: